amacrutherford/sampling-for-learnability/xland/README.md

 ## Installation

 We include a Dockerfile which can be built with `make build` and run with `make run`.
+The Dockerfile installs xland at commit [9ddd611](https://github.com/corl-team/xland-minigrid/commit/9ddd6116a8a5ece792ccd41a29d43b5b12df16b5)

 ## Running experiments